area73/psf/README.md

 Hint use a function decorator ?????

 ## 10 Create a display system
-Now tht we have particles and we are moving them we want to plot those particles into a visual display.<br>
+Now that we have particles and we are moving them we want to plot those particles into a visual display.<br>
 This display will be impure since it is something that we are getting from outside.<br>
 In our example we are going to use canvas to display particles.

- We are creating a an object call Display that will hold all our data definition to display our particles
+ We are creating a an object call Display that will hold all our data definition to display our particles.

+1) CanvasDisplay will have a default object with document, id , context, canvas, width & height

+2) So after building our display object we will need to call it after all other pure functions, so we are procrastinating the visual representation to the very last.
+To do so we create another pipe with all the task that we have to run on display and